rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 </td>
 <td>

-The command attributes, it controls the command related behavior, such as `bang`, `nargs`, `bufId`, etc.
+The command attributes, it controls the command related behavior, such as `bang`, `nargs`, etc. This parameter can be omitted, it will use the default attributes, see [RsvimCmd.CommandAttributes](../namespaces/RsvimCmd/type-aliases/CommandAttributes.md).

 </td>
 </tr>